sharmaadityaHQ/BossY/README.md

 **3.** The tests are written using Mocha and Chai as the assertion library.
 **4.** The database is organised using JavaScript and is present in `db.js` under `server` directory.
 The database uses `faker.js` to generate massive amounts of realistic fake data in `Node.js` and the `browser`.
 ### Contribution
+To start the development enviroment.
+**1.** Open the index.html file by using live server(extension available in vs-code).
+**2.** Run the `npm run start-dev` script.

-Start working on a feature by making a separate branch and make commits with meaningful messages.
+Now start working on a feature by making a separate branch and make commits with meaningful messages.
 Feel free to open [new-issues](https://github.com/sharmaaditya570191/BossY/issues/new) if you encounter bugs or want to suggest some enhancement in the app.
 ### Testing
 Tests are given in the `test/test.js` file.
 To run the tests, first open the root project directory in your terminal.
 Then run `npm run test`.
 You will see a list of tests that ran with information about whether or not each test passed.